Characters of the DC Extended Universe: Robert DuBois / Bloodsport

 Robert DuBois (portrayed by Idris Elba), codenamed Bloodsport, is a mercenary with a biometric set of weaponry and armor.
-After being convicted of shooting and hospitalizing Superman with a kryptonite bullet, DuBois is coerced by Amanda Waller into joining the Suicide Squad, and is sent with Christopher Smith / Peacemaker, King Shark, Cleo Cazo / Ratcatcher 2, and Abner Krill / Polka-Dot Man to destroy a Nazi-era research facility having to do with Project Starfish on the island nation of Corto Maltese.
-DuBois and his fellow teammates successfully infiltrate the island, connect with pro-democracy insurgents planning to retake the island, and rescue Rick Flag and Harley Quinn, who were sent to the island with an earlier squad.
+After being convicted of shooting and hospitalizing Superman with a kryptonite bullet, DuBois is coerced by Amanda Waller into joining the Suicide Squad, and is sent with Peacemaker, King Shark, Ratcatcher 2 and her pet rat Sebastian, and Polka-Dot Man to destroy the starfish-like alien Starro in Jötunheim, a Nazi-era research facility, having to do with Project Starfish on the island nation of Corto Maltese, which was taken over by an anti-American coup and could use the alien as a weapon against other countries.
+DuBois and his teammates successfully infiltrate the island, connect with pro-democracy insurgents planning to retake the island, and rescue Rick Flag and Harley Quinn, which unknown to the team, were sent to the island with an earlier squad, which was merely a deliberate decoy by Waller to let the other team infiltrate the island unnoticed.

 As characterized in The Suicide Squad, this iteration of Bloodsport is a Black British mercenary, has a daughter named Tyla and often butts heads with Peacemaker while developing an emotional bond with Cleo, despite his fear of rats.
 He has a battle-hardened, no-nonsense attitude but is compassionate for those he cares for.
-DuBois saves Cleo from Peacemaker as he kills Flag and attempts to kill her for attempting to leak a U.S. government secret related to Project Starfish.
-He takes leadership of the remaining squad members after Flag's death and after Starro escapes following the facility's destruction, Bloodsport defies Waller's orders to leave the island, inspiring the other squad members to defeat Starro and save the island from total destruction.
-Following the team's victory, he blackmails Waller into setting them free and still drop his daughter's trial, which Waller had threatened by incarcerated her if DuBois had refused to join the team, threatening to release the government secrets.
-After Waller accepted the deal, in honor of their late common friend Flag, he and Harley becomes friends with each other.
+After learning that American astronauts captured Starro and discovering the inhumane experiments of Project Starfish, DuBois saves Cleo from Peacemaker, who was secretly charged by Waller to make sure that no evidence on the project is leaving the building, as he kills Flag and attempts to kill her for attempting to leak a U.S. government secret related to the project, revealing that the squad was not only send to destroy it, but also to bury its U.S. connections.
+He takes leadership of the remaining squad members after Flag's death and after Starro escapes following the facility's accidental destruction by the team, Bloodsport defies Waller's orders to leave the island, inspiring the other squad members to defeat Starro and save the island from total destruction.
+Following the team's victory, he blackmails Waller into setting them free, airlifted off the island and still drop his daughter's trial, which Waller had threatened by incarcerated her if DuBois had refused to join the team, threatening to release the government secrets.
+After Waller accepted the deal, in honor of their late common friend Flag, Harley proposes to him to become friends with each other.